Wimbledon F.C.: Club identity

 The first crest the club wore was the emblem of the Municipal Borough of Wimbledon.
 This emblem appeared on Wimbledon shirts from the late 1920s until the mid-1950s, when no badge was worn.
 The coat of arms returned in the early 1970s, before the club adopted its own badge on election to The Football League in 1977.
 The crest was very similar to the badge most commonly associated with the club – the difference being the inclusion of white rather than yellow.
 Yellow replaced white in 1981, and this logo was used until 2003.
 After the club's relocation to Milton Keynes was confirmed in May 2002, the College of Arms informed the club in August 2002 that its continued use of the Borough arms was illegal.
 A replacement, given the go-ahead on 12 April 2003, featured a stylised eagle's head – an element from the Wimbledon arms – drawn in navy blue and yellow outline, the yellow forming a stylised rendering of the letters "MK" (for Milton Keynes).
 Despite being officially adopted in April 2003, the logo's use was inconsistent: the club officially announced that it would be used "on all club kit, merchandise and literature from the start of [the 200304] season", including on a new white away kit and on an amended version of the previous season's home outfit, but this never occurred; both the home and away colours from 2002 to 2003 were retained for the following year with the municipal arms still present.
 Moreover, the old crest continued to appear on official club statements and literature towards the end of the 200304 season, making the status of the new badge ambiguous at best.

 Mascot

-From 2000 to June 2003, the original Wimbledon F.C. had used a Womble mascot named "Wandle", named after the local River Wandle, as a club mascot.
+From 2000 to June 2003, the original Wimbledon had used a Womble mascot named "Wandle", named after the local River Wandle, as a club mascot.
 However, in light of the controversy over the moving of the club to Milton Keynes, the legal licence to use the character was withdrawn by the Wombles' creator, Elisabeth Beresford, in protest at the nature of the club's relocation.